Externally Valid Policy Choice: Shifts in Outcomes and Characteristics

-\paragraph{Example: Threshold (or Quadrant) Rules.} Threshold rules assign treatment when the values of certain covariates are above or below given thresholds.
-For illustrative purposes we consider a rule that depends on the first two components of $X$:
+\begin{example}[Threshold Policies] \normalfont Consider a policy that assigns treatment when the values of certain characteristics are above or below given thresholds.
+For illustrative purposes we consider a policy that depends on the first two components of $X$: